stevejarvis/stevejarvis.github.io/_posts/2025-6-10-when-readonly-isnt-immutable.md

 ## Why Is It Like This?
 Why's it like this, anyway?
 It's because sockets are interprocess communication (IPC), files are part of the filesystem, and in Linux these are totally separate things.
 The Kubernetes read-only config employs the virtual filesystem in Linux to make sure there are no modifications made to any filesystem resources.
 That enforcement includes POSIX calls like `open`.
 Connecting to a socket is just not part of that stack, the POSIX call is `connect`, and it's entirely outside of the filesystem's purview.
 Unless you've been here and are already familiar for one reason or another, I don't think the distinction is really at all obvious.

-What you get with a read-only `/var/` mount is no ability to change the name of the socket file, or delete it or create a new one.
-But nothing stopping you from connecting to what exists and sending/receiving traffic over that connection.
+What you get with a read-only `/var/` mount is no ability to change the name of the socket file, or delete it, or create a new one.
+But nothing at all preventing you from connecting to what exists and sending/receiving traffic over that connection.

 # How to Guard Against This